MicrobiologyETHZ/Methods_in_Microbiomics/docs/transcriptomics/metatranscriptomics.rst

 Transcript profiling
 ^^^^^^^^^^^^^^^^^^^^
 3. (Optional) Depending on the library preparation strategy, metatranscriptomic samples can contain large amounts of rRNA.
-You can use `fastqc_screen` to assess amount of rRNA in your samples, and sortmerna[] to filter out
+You can use `fastqc_screen` to assess the amount of rRNA in your samples, and sortmerna[] to filter it out.

-3. Next we align reads from each sample to our indexed metagenome.
+3. Next, we align reads from each sample to our indexed metagenome.

 .. code::

   bowtie2 ...

-.. note:: On aligners.
-Different alignment and counting tools can be used for this step.
+.. note:: Different alignment and counting tools can be used for this step.
 We have tested `BWA` + `sushiCounter`, `salmon` as well as `bowtie2` + `featureCounts`.
-In our hands, all of these pipelines produces very similar results.
+In our hands, all of these pipelines produce very similar results.
 It is always best to test and see what works for your data!

-4. Next we count number of inserts aligned to each feature of interest (i.e. gene).
+4. Next, we count number of inserts aligned to each feature of interest (i.e. gene).
 For this we use featureCounts and we use `--fraction` to assign multimapped reads ...

 .. code::
   featureCounts ...

 .. warning::
   Be careful when combining different aligners and counting methods - not all of them are perfectly compatible.
 For example, featureCounts cannot recognize multimapped reads in alignment files generated by BWA, and smth about STAR and featureCounts as well.

 5. Statistical analysis.
-To effectively analyse metatranscriptomic data you need to account for variation in taxonomic composition across samples.
-Above we used matching metagenomic data for this purpose.
+To effectively analyse metatranscriptomic data, you need to account for variation in taxonomic composition across samples.
+Above, we used matching metagenomic data for this purpose.
 While we cannot do this here, we can still perform taxon-specific scaling, since we know the taxonomic composition of the community.
-This is disected in detail in this paper [], which also provides template code for the analysis.
+This is dissected in detail in this paper [], which also provides template code for the analysis.
 This analysis ends up being equivalent to analysing the dataset as if it were a composition of N traditional RNAseq datasets, where N is the number of species in the community.